feast-dev/feast/ui/CONTRIBUTING.md

 ## Yarn commands

 If you would like to simply try things out and see how the UI works, you can simply run the code in this repo.

+> **Note**: there is an `.npmrc` which is setup for automatic releases.
+You'll need to comment out the line in there and continue

 First:

 ### `yarn install`